apalache-mc/apalache/docs/adr/001rfc-types.md

 ## 1. How to write types in TLA+

 Everybody has a different opinion here.
-I agree that it would be cool to use the native TLA+ constructs to express types.
-My initial approach, in which types are specified as strings over the [type grammar](#typesAsStrings), may be seen as a hack.
-However, it clearly distinguishes TLA+ from types, which has some merits.
+It would be great to use the native TLA+ constructs to express types.

 <a name="typesAsTypeOk"></a>
 ### 1.1.
 TypeOK syntax